HridoyVaraby/Notey/memory-bank/progress.md

 - Node.js/Express for backend
 - MySQL for database
 - JWT for authentication

+### Recent Changes
+- Implemented note and task controllers with CRUD operations
+- Created API routes for notes and tasks
+- Updated server.js to register the new routes
+- Created frontend API service to connect with backend
+- Updated frontend components to use the API service instead of mock data

 ### Future Considerations
 - Potential for adding collaboration features